nohat/dimming/docs/implementation/eng_execution.md

           if supported.

         - **Curve Handling:** Z-Wave JS also typically doesn't support dynamic curves at the protocol level.
-The `curve` parameter will be handled by HA Core's `LightTransitionManager` (fallback).
+The `curve` parameter will be used to optimize the transition when sending commands to devices that support it.

-        - **Simulated Fallback:** Ensure `LightEntityFeature.TRANSITION_SIMULATED` and
-          `LightEntityFeature.DYNAMIC_CONTROL_SIMULATED` are generally declared for Z-Wave dimmable lights, so HA Core's simulation can take over if native `TRANSITION` or `DYNAMIC_CONTROL` are not present or applicable.

 - **Interactions:** Integrates `dynamic_control` with native Z-Wave commands.

-- **Testing:** Extensive testing with various Z-Wave dimmers and bulbs.
-Verify native vs. simulated behavior.
+- **Testing:** Extensive testing with various Z-Wave dimmers and bulbs to verify native control functionality and state reporting.

 #### PR ZWAVE\_JS.2: Z-Wave JS - Report `dynamic_state` from Z-Wave Devices